Photo Courtesy of Brad Lovejoy

 Ingredients:

-2 1/4 pounds baking potatoes
+2 1/4 pounds baking potatoes2 onions

 2 Tbsp unsalted butter, plus softened butter for dish